aurrelkondi/aurrelkondi/README.md

 Hi there 👋 Welcome to my Github page

-🔭 I’m currently doing an internship
+🔭 I’m currently working as a software engineer at conventic

 🌱 I’m currently learning Typescript